 Critical Care Pharmacy Residency

-PGY2 Program Purpose: PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
-Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification.
+PGY2 Program Purpose: The PGY2 pharmacy residency program builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
+PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge into the provision of patient care that improves medication therapy.
+Residents who successfully complete an accredited PGY2 pharmacy residency should possess competencies that qualify them for a clinical pharmacy specialist position and eligible for attainment of board certification in critical care.

-The PGY2 residency program is a 12-month learning experience with one position available per year.
+The PGY2 Critical Care Residency program is an ASHP accredited 12-month learning experience with one position available per year.

 Residents complete 13 four-week rotations including an orientation session in July.

-Twelve rotations are completed in core areas of intensive care medicine:
+Eleven required rotations are completed in core areas of critical care pharmacy practice.

 - Cardiothoracic Intensive Care